jnyinglis/didactic-doodle/SPEC.md

 3. **Rewrite Execution Paths:**
    - `applyContextToFact` should return an `Enumerable<Row>` rather than a simple array.
    - Metric evaluators (`factMeasure`, `expression`, `derived`, context transform base) should call `sequence.sum(...)`, `sequence.count()`, `sequence.aggregate(...)`, etc.
-   - The scalar query builder must build row groups through `.groupBy`, `.select`, and `.orderBy` for clarity and to reduce mutable state.
+   - The relational executor must build row groups through `.groupBy`, `.select`, and `.orderBy` for clarity and to reduce mutable state.

 4. **Type Support:**
    - Introduce/update declaration files for the `Enumerable` type, exposing at least the methods used by the engine and demo metrics.